Hywan/mnt.io/content/articles/2017-04-24-welcome-to-chaos/index.md

 > day.
 Given time, there is no problem that’s insurmountable.

 In addition to everyone willing to help, a buddy was assigned to me.
-A person that helps and teaches you everytime.
+A person that helps and teaches you every time.
 This is very helpful.
 Thank you Hannah!

-# Happiness Rotation
+## Happiness Rotation

 This experience is great.
 But after some time, you might forget it.
 So as a reminder, once a year, you incarn a Happiness Engineer again.
 This